After midnight, no one will hear

 When we meet again in our glad embrace

-there’ll be no place where Love
+there will be no place where Love

 leaves off and something